IEnumWiaItem::Next method (wia_xp.h)

 The IEnumWiaItem::Next method fills an array of pointers to IWiaItem interfaces.

-HRESULT Next( ULONG celt, IWiaItem **ppIWiaItem, ULONG *pceltFetched );
+HRESULT Next( [in] ULONG celt, [out] IWiaItem **ppIWiaItem, [in, out] ULONG *pceltFetched );

 Specifies the number of array elements in the array indicated by the ppIWiaItem parameter.